oasis-open/odata-rapid/docs/spec/rapid-pro.md

 }
 ```

 If the result is large, the service may include a next link to tell the client that there are more items in the collection.
 The value of the next link is an opaque URL that the client can use to retrieve the next set of resources from the collection.
-The absence of the next link signals the client that they have retrieved all of the resources in the collection.
+The absence of the next link signals the client that they have retrieved all resources in the collection.

 ## Retrieving an Individual Member of a Collection